opnsense/docs/source/manual/etpro_telemetry.rst

 .. image:: images/ETPRO_telemetry_widget_active.png

-The status determines which ruleset your sensor will receive, **ACTIVE** or **DORMANT** your sensor will receive ET Pro rule, when **DISABLED** the license conditions are not met and ET Open will be served.
+The status determines which ruleset your sensor will receive, **ACTIVE** or **DORMANT** your sensor will receive ET Pro ruleset, when **DISABLED** the license conditions are not met and the ET Open ruleset will be served.

 All timestamps underneath the status provide you with information when data was send or received from Proofpoint.